The world it just keeps spinning…

 This doesn’t mean I don’t stretch myself.
 I give talks when public speaking is absolutely not my strength.
 I do so in ways that are safe for me.
 I spread them out, I’ll talk only on topics that I feel passionate about & to groups that I think are worthwhile.
 I lay myself bare in articles, but only on my terms.
 I have undertaken things that I doubted I was capable of; I did them when I was up for the challenge.
 I have never found bulldozing my limits to be productive.

 I live in a world where comfort is rare and precious.
 Almost everything involves some kind wrestling with myself.
 I do not enjoy it.
 I am not prepared to make that a virtue.
 What’s more, I contend that this applies to most.
 You shouldn’t have to go to war to succeed.
 Your level best is good enough.
 We all need a hard no in our vocabulary.
-My best lives in a cocoon of measures that help me feel my best.
+My finest lives in a cocoon of measures that help me feel my best.
 I’d suggest that yours might too.

 Ly is wearing an aqua dress with floral leggings leaing against a post with a hand on her hip n

-If you enjoy my writing you can support me Ko-Fi
+If you enjoy my writing you can support me here or on Patreon

 Little Green, have a happy ending…